Who fixed the World Series in 1919 according to Gatsby?

 Did Buck Weaver throw the World Series?

 George Daniel “Buck” Weaver is one of the Dead Ball era’s most renowned ballplayers.
 Starting third baseman for the Chicago White Sox, George Weaver was one of eight men accused of throwing the 1919 World Series to the Cincinnati Reds.
-You may like this How many level in factory balls forever?

 How did the 1919 World Series changed America?